-- Allowing a student in substitute care who was previously enrolled in a course required for graduation the opportunity, to the extent practicable, to complete the course, at no cost to the student, before the beginning of the next school year, Tex.
+- Awarding credit, including partial credit if appropriate, for course work, including electives, completed by a student in substitute care while enrolled at another school, Tex.
 Educ.
-Code § 25.007(b)(10); and - Ensuring that a student in substitute care who is not likely to receive a high school diploma before the 5th school year following the student's enrollment in grade 9, as determined by the district, has the student's course credit accrual and personal graduation plan reviewed.
+Code § 25.007(b)(3); - Placing a student in comparable courses or educational programs to those offered at a previous school to the extent comparable courses and programs are available, Tex.
+Educ.
+Code § 25.007(b)(4); - Allowing a student in substitute care who was previously enrolled in a course required for graduation the opportunity, to the extent practicable, to complete the course, at no cost to the student, before the beginning of the next school year, Tex.
+Educ.
+Code § 25.007(b)(11); and - Ensuring that a student in substitute care who is not likely to receive a high school diploma before the 5th school year following the student's enrollment in grade 9, as determined by the district, has the student's course credit accrual and personal graduation plan reviewed.
 Tex.
 Educ.
-Code § 25.007(b)(11).
+Code § 25.007(b)(12).